sqiouyilu/twitter-nest/README.md

 ### Twitter contact manager

-Tool to import Twitter follows as WordPress users so you can annotate entries and attach contact information.
+Import Twitter follows as WordPress users so you can annotate entries, attach contact information, and maintain your connections.

 ### glitch.me interface for tweet archive converter